Seek, Answer, Relate, Apply (SARA)

 3. Relate what you learned to one or more specific facts/findings/theories in the class.
 For example, does the info you found contradict a fact/finding/theory?
 Does the information you found provide an example or application of a fact/finding/theory?
 Talk about this on a slide with the title "Time to Relate"

 4. Apply what you learned.
 Using a slide with the title "Time to Apply", talk about how you can use the information you found to better your life and/or others.
 Be specific and insightful.
 Saying only "this will make people healthier" is not adequate.

 5. Put together a well-designed slideshow to share your SARA with your classmates.
 Use pleasing colors, graphics and/or photos, simple fonts (e.g. calibri, arial), and minimal text on a slide (use short but descriptive bullet points and not full sentences).
 If you have more than 3 bullet points on a slide, have them appear one at a time.
 You can create your slide show using PowerPoint, Canva, or google slides.
 To record a video of your presentation, I recommend ScreenCast-omatic.
 This is a free app for recording your screen.
 Once your recording is made - verify that the sound and video both work!
 Then, you will upload it to a shared Google folder.
-Make sure you set the sharing permissions to "anyone with the link can view".
+Make sure you save your recording using your name and short title of the presentation (e.g. Lynn W Pets and Wellbeing.mp4)

 6. Create 3 multiple-choice questions.
 Each question needs to have 4 options (a-d).
 The question should be easy to answer if someone watched your SARA presentation, however, the answer should not be directly on one of your slides.
 Finally, your questions need to be about important and meaningful material discussed in your presentation.
 Please read and re-read your questions to make sure they are clear and well-phrased.
 Do not include your questions in your video.
 You will submit your questions in Canvas.
 Be sure to tell me the correct answer for each question!

 REFERENCE YOUR SOURCES